sebabelmar/sensors_controller/README.md

 Due to the the relations between building structure, sensors and appliances their individual and collective logic it was hard to keep the code at a minimum level of development.
-Because of time limitation the code presents a lack of validations, it does not account for all possible edge cases and the test suite is incomplete.
-I included comments to simplify code review.
+Because of time limitation the code presents a lack of test and TDD procedures.
 I did not see the need for creating modules for mixins or parent classes.
 But definitely with more time I would have looked for patterns to refactor in that direction.
+There are a number of ErrorHandling, Raises and Validation that this system could implement.

-## Diver Code
+## Other Assumptions
 I assumed that the controller would get inputs from the sensors as armed or disarmed not being responsible of time management (60 seconds).

-The driver code example accounts for turning on 2 sub-corridors lights that would exceed the floor energy limit.
-Therefore, one of the AC units gets turned off.
-Then one of the lights is set to off again liberating energy for the AC unit to go back to work.
+## Version Control
+This project was created using GIT as version control and it has two branches:
+=> master
+=> develop

 ## Run and Test